cupsster/FLSUN-SR---Klipper-Config/README.md

 **Use at your own risk.
 Ensure you understand it first.
 I do not take any responsibility for this code!**

+Repository will be updated with new macros and guides as I gain more knowledge on subject.

 # Hardware
 Presented configuration pinout is based on [MKS Robin Nano V3.0](https://github.com/makerbase-mks/Klipper-for-MKS-Boards) with **tmc2209** stepper drivers.
 You might need to modify it to match your board and drivers setup.
 I'm running Klipper on **RPI 3B+**.